hilbix/tino/snakeoil/tresorit.md

 Well, either something is secure .. or it is not.
 Where "secure" is something like pregnancy.

 Either you are pregnant .. or not.
-It my be that you still do not deliver, as pregnancy is not guarantee for a healthy living baby, but most time it should be.
+It may be that you still do not deliver, as pregnancy is not guarantee for a healthy living baby, but most time it should be.

 That's how I understand "secure".
 And often, when Marketing says "secure" it is fake as in "fake pregnancy".
 YKWIM.